 But from the minute Pollack stepped inside Sanford Stadium for Mark Richt’s squad, the defensive end and linebacker was an instant force to be reckoned with.
 NCAA quarterbacks feared for their lives when he shoved his way past offensive linemen.

-This play of Pollack stripping South Carolina quarterback Corey Jenkins in the end zone for a touchdown in 2002 sums up just how athletic and instinctive he was.
+No play epitomized that more than when Pollack stripped South Carolina quarterback Corey Jenkins in the end zone for a touchdown in 2002.
+It summed up just how athletic and instinctive he was.

 A three-time First-Team All-SEC selection and three-time First-Team All-American, Pollack wreaked havoc on opposing SEC quarterbacks.
 The 6-foot-2, 255-pound defender totaled 36 sacks over his illustrious career, which still stands as a school record.